Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Organizational use requires a commercial license.**

 **Free use is limited to:**
-- Personal use (individual, non-commercial, not for any business purpose)
 - Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

 **Note:** Unauthorized organizational use may constitute copyright infringement.
 This is not legal advice; see `LICENSE` and this document for complete terms.